UK/YOUNG JOURNALIST AWARD

 “It was released shortly before Zardari was expected to appear in court and went viral upon release.
 Surprisingly, it was also tweeted by the current ruling party, Pakistan Tehreek-e-Insaf.
 It is now the second most-watched video on Soch Videos.”

-Coincidentally, Soch Videos has produced Pakistani Young Journalist finalists for three years running, with Maham Javaid in 2017, Asad Pabani in 2018 and now, Meiryum.
-Salman Yousafzai from Pakistan's New Lens was a contender for the prize in 2016, but Meiryum is the first Pakistani to win the award.
+Coincidentally, Soch Videos has produced Pakistani Young Journalist finalists for three years running, with Maham Javaid in 2017, Asad Pabani in 2018, and now Meiryum.
+Salman Yousafzai from Pakistan's New Lens was a contender for the prize in 2016 but Meiryum is the first Pakistani to win the award.

-Meiryum Ali pictured with Indian finalist, Sarita Santoshini, Nigerian finalist, Damilola Banjo, Thomson Foundation chairman, Lord Tom Chandos and host, Rory Bremner
+Meiryum Ali pictured with Indian finalist, Sarita Santoshini, Nigerian finalist, Damilola Banjo, Thomson Foundation chairman, Lord Tom Chandos, and host, Rory Bremner

 In its eighth year, the Thomson Foundation Young Journalist Award is one of the highlights of the UK’s Foreign Press Association (FPA) Awards and enables journalists aged 30 and under from developing countries and emerging economies to enter their work for scrutiny by the foundation, and then an independent jury selected by the FPA.